 - Transfer the blueberry compote to a small bowl and set aside to cool to room temperature.

-- In a small food processor or a clean spice grinder, combine 1/4 cup of sugar with the lavender.
+- In a small food processor or a clean spice grinder, combine 1/4 cup of the sugar with the lavender.
 Pulse a few times to chop the lavender into smaller bits.
 Add the remaining sugar and pulse a few more times to combine.

 *To find culinary lavender, click here.